Raffaello/bros/README.md

 2. The 2nd stage Boot is loaded at `0x7C00`, at the original boot memory location.

-    This step uses the `0x1000` location for loading the Fat Root Directory, then the FAT and finaly the kernel.
+    This step uses the `0x1000` location for loading the Fat Root Directory, then the FAT and finally the kernel.

     The stack during the bootloader process is set to start from `0x600-2` = `0x5FE`